-Encouraging and celebrating art created locally by young people is at the very heart of PAW.
-In a normal year we try and involve around Purbeck Young Artists (PYA) in schools across the area in creative activities.
-Students are encouraged to develop art works on the festival theme, which this year is “Celebration’.
-The workshops have been coordinated by Sebastian McEwen and are implemented by a talented team of artists, each of whom have experience of working with young people.
-The range of workshops span metalwork, photography, rust printing, sculpture, dance and puppetry.
-You can see the inspiring results at Rollington Barn.
+At the heart of PAW is passing on a love for art to young people.
+We work closely with local schools to celebrate and encourage art, and each year we try and involve around 500 Purbeck Young Artists (PYA) in creative activities.
+Students are encouraged to develop art works on the festival theme, which this year is ‘Nature and the Environment’.
+The workshops have been coordinated by Sophie Jenkins and are delivered by an amazing team of local artists with a wealth of experience of working with young people.
+This year the range of workshops includes, ceramics, painting banners, sculptures from nature, mosaics and 3D art using recycled materials.
+You can see the inspiring results in the byre at Rollington Barn.

-We would like to express our gratitude to The Friends of the Festival and to all our Sponsors for supporting our work with young people.
-We would also like to thank the schools and teachers involved this year for recognising the importance of art and creativity for young people going forward.
+We would like to express our heartfelt thanks to The Friends of the Festival and to all our Sponsors for supporting our work with young people – without them, we would not have so many opportunities to spread the joy of art so widely.
+We would also like to thank the schools and teachers involved this year for recognising the importance of art and creativity for young peoples’ development and helping to produce some awe-inspiring work.

 The 2021 workshops were greatly appreciated by schools as they emerged from a difficult year in 2020 dominated by Covid.
 Four experienced artist teachers were able to deliver 10 workshops – thanks again to our generous sponsors.
 They included a wide spectrum of methods and media – using natural materials, wire, withies, photography, cardboard and collage and more to explore the theme of ‘renewal’.
 The work produced was varied, imaginative and colourful.
 The children had a lot of fun as well as learning new skills, using unusual tools for painting and responding individually to a given task.